 The same goes for what online language course or Italian language school you choose.

-It’s going to depend on what works the best for you.
+It’s going to depend on what works best for you.

 Make a basic, categorized list of the resources you discover so you can refer to it later.

-It’s a good idea to categorize these materials according to the language skills they focus on — Italian pronunciation, listening skill, Italian vocabulary, and so on.
+It’s a good idea to categorize these materials according to the language skills they focus on — Italian pronunciation, listening skills, Italian vocabulary, and so on.

-You simply need to give yourself some time to investigate Italian resources before diving in.
+You need to give yourself some time to investigate Italian resources before diving in.

 It’ll pay off big time later.